-If you want to use your mobile phone when you travel internationally, there are a few steps you may need to take before you travel abroad.
-Because roaming is complicated and varies from carrier to carrier, you should take time to understand all the rules and rates before you travel.
+Planning to take your mobile device along on an international trip?
+Roaming rules and rates are complicated and vary from one carrier to the next, so take time to understand them before you travel.
 Advance preparation can prevent disappointments, such as lack of service or unexpectedly high charges on your next bill.

 Before You Travel